 Contact one of our Portfolio Managers below regarding class-specific investments or contact our office directly at the bottom of this page for more information.

-The investment objective of the Class B Shares is the generation of a consistent source of high quality risk adjusted returns uncorrelated to any global market or index.
+The investment objective of the Global Rates Program is the generation of a consistent source of high quality risk adjusted returns uncorrelated to any global market or index.
 These objectives are principally achieved by:

 - investments in fixed income futures in key developed markets at key maturities on the yield curve.
 These trades are implemented in highly liquid bond futures whose underlying security is the cheapest to deliver bond in that market at that maturity.